 Olives withstand heavy pruning.
 Thinning each year shows off branch pattern and eliminates some flowering/fruiting wood, reducing the fruit crop—which can be a nuisance in ornamental plantings.

 Leaves are deep green.
 Bears little or no pollen—a boon to allergy sufferers—and no fruit.
-To 25 ft. high and wide.
+Grows to 25 ft. high and wide.